 The Clean Water Act is the primary law protecting U.S. waterways from industrial pollution and defining quality standards for surface waters.
 The Environmental Protection Agency is charged with controlling water pollution and setting wastewater standards for the industry.
 While the Clean Water Act needs strengthening and enforcement, the EPA refuses to act even on existing standards.
 The result is that most slaughterhouses are still regulated using 1975 parameters.

 Due to lax enforcement, large meat corporations violate the Act with few repercussions.
 A 2018 study found that of 98 slaughterhouses studied, three-quarters violated pollution permits.
 While one-third violated their permit 10 or more times, 18 had over 100 violations per day.
-The EPA has identified slaughterhouses as a primary industrial point source of nitrogen pollution, but the agency’s failure to act endangers wildlife, the environment, local communities and public health.
+The EPA has identified slaughterhouses as a primary industrial point source of nitrogen and phosphorus pollution, but the agency’s failure to act endangers wildlife, the environment, local communities and public health.